Why is it important to report safety hazards at your workplace?

 Table of Contents

-1. Why don’t employees report safety hazards at work?
+Why employees avoid reporting workplace safety hazards

 However, more and more employees in all industries are beginning to speak up and report safety hazards in their workplace.
 For example, workplace safety hazards for hospitality and hotel workers are finally being taken seriously with many US states implementing mandatory panic button devices for these people who experience harassment regularly.

-Why don’t employees report safety hazards at work?
+Why employees avoid reporting workplace safety hazards

 What these studies reveal is troubling.
 Troubling because statistically, about half your team is not willing to report safety issues that, when addressed and taken care of, can prevent injuries and save lives.